Maldives on a Budget

 Note!
 In the off-chance that the sea is very rough, boats might not travel and the domestic flight will be the only solution.

-Male International Airport - Maamigili International Airport, flight time 20 minutes followed with a speedboat ride 30-minutes to Dhigurah island.
-Prices: US $ 260 round trip (one way US $ 145.00) Children under 12 years old get 50% discount.
+Male Airport - Villa International Airport Maamigili, flight time 20 minutes followed with a speedboat ride 30-minutes to Dhigurah island.
+Prices: US $ 310++ round trip; Children under 12 years old get 50% discount.
+Kids below 2 years are complimentary.
 If you want to save on a transfer, book flights through your hotel, which give big discounts for domestic flights at a special, low price.

-- 3. Speedboat via Dhangethi: Speed boat from Male to Dhigurah via Dhangethi.
+- 3. Shared speedboat via Dhangethi: from Male to Dhigurah via Dhangethi is the most convenient and affordable option.
 Trips from Male on Saturdays and Thursdays at 15:00, travel time 2h 30min, US$ 80 one way.
-Shedule from Dhigurah on Saturday and Thursday at 07:00.
+Shedule from Dhigurah on Saturday and Thursday at 06:30.
+The speedboat can pick you up from the airport too for an additional $10 per person.

 - 4. Speedboat via Mahibadhoo: boat from Male to Dhigurah via Mahibadhoo / Dhangethi.
 Rides from Male Saturday and Thursday at 16:00, travel time 2h 15min, price is US $ 80 / person one way.
 From Dhigurah on Saturday and Thursday at 06:15.